djpmsft/adf-ready-demo/ADF_Lab_Instructions.md

 In this Lab, you will utilize Azure Data Factory's visual authoring experience to create a pipeline that copies movie data stored in Amazon S3 to Azure Data Lake Storage Gen2 and then executes a Mapping Data Flow to transform and write the data to a SQL Data Warehouse.

+The pipeline created in this lab is available via the Azure Data Factory [Template Gallery](https://azure.microsoft.com/blog/get-started-quickly-using-templates-in-azure-data-factory/) under the name **Movie Analytics**

 ## Prerequisites

 -   **Azure subscription**: If you don't have an Azure subscription, create